 How does the Distress Line help?
 All Distress Line Listeners complete a comprehensive training program before taking calls on the lines.
 Our Listeners are non-judgmental, understanding and compassionate individuals who volunteer their time to support people in the community who are experiencing crisis.
 In addition to listening to a caller’s main concern, Listeners discuss each caller’s strengths and resources and can also offer information and referrals to community services and programs that can provide further support.
 For callers who may be at risk for suicide and/or interpersonal violence, Listeners are able to discuss safety and can discuss other crisis based services which may be helpful.
 Finally, if you are concerned about someone in your life who may be at risk for suicide and/or interpersonal violence, the Distress Line can offer you some education on how to support people at risk, as well as discussing what supports are available for you.

 How can I get involved?
 The Distress Line is always looking for new volunteers!
 To learn more about our volunteer opportunities, or to apply to become a Distress Line Listener, please go the Volunteer Page.
 If you don’t have the time or interest in volunteering to answer the Distress Line, you can consider making a donation.
-A donation of $50.00 helps us answer one Distress Line call.
+A donation of $60.00 helps us answer two Distress Line call.
 Finally, you can get involved by spreading the word about the Distress Line.
 If you know of someone who may be experiencing a crisis or distress in their lives, encourage them to call the Distress Line.
 It’s confidential and available 24/7.